RavipatiRama/Basic-Matrix-Multiplication-CUDA/README.md

-# cosc612_lab2
-Dense matrix multiplication
+Dense matrix multiplication using CUDA